 This ensures we commit to the highest standards of being a compliant and productive recruitment business and ensures we can be trusted to provide an honest and reliable service.

-Theorise Ltd are also an approved supplier to Student Finance England and Wales which ensures our support staff are qualified to the highest possible standards.
+Theorise Ltd are also a registered supplier to Student Finance England and Wales, which ensures our support staff are qualified to the highest possible standards.

-Theorise believe our expertise and experience distinguish ourselves from other agencies operating in the education sector and our recruitment process is clear, thorough and bespoke to ensure we attract the highest quality applicants to fill our positions.
+Theorise believe our expertise and experience distinguish us from other agencies operating in the education sector, and our recruitment process is clear, thorough, and bespoke in order to ensure we attract the highest quality applicants to fill our positions.

 Process of organising support

-1. Initially we will be contacted by the college, university or student directly with information regarding the student's contact information, course title, year of study and funding information including their authority, type of support and number of hours available to support.
-At this stage if support is for any form of in-class support we'd be notified of the student's timetable.
+1. Initially we will be contacted directly by the college, university, or student regarding the student's contact information, course title, year of study, and funding information including their authority, type of support, and number of hours available for support.
+At this stage, if support is for any form of in-class assistance we would be notified of the student's timetable.

-2. Theorise will search our current database of available candidates and should we have someone available immediately that meet our criteria to work this student then we would assign this member of our support team to the student.
-An assignment form would be provided to this candidate and the student would be contacted by Theorise directly confirming whom has been allocated to work with them.
-Should we not have someone available to work with this student we'd commence our recruitment process.
+2. Theorise will search our current database of available candidates, and should we have someone available immediately that meets our criteria to work this student then we would assign this member of our support team to the student.
+An assignment form would be provided to this candidate and the student would be contacted by Theorise directly confirming who has been allocated to work with them.
+Should we not have someone available to work with this student, we would commence our recruitment process.

-3. The role would be advertised on our website as well as several suitable job boards.
-Theorise recruitment team will undertake a thorough review of applicants CV's and covering letter and shortlist the applicants whom we feel are best suited for the role.
+3. The role would be advertised on our website as well as on several suitable job boards.
+The Theorise recruitment team will then undertake a thorough review of the applicants’ CVs and covering letter and shortlist the applicants who we feel are best suited for the role.

-4. Theorise recruitment team will carry out an initial telephone screening with the candidate and discuss the role in more depth and briefly discuss their experience within the education sector.
-Applicants whom impress at this stage will be invited to interview.
+4. The Theorise recruitment team will carry out an initial telephone screening with the candidate to discuss the role in more depth and briefly discuss their experience within the education sector.
+Applicants who impress at this stage will be invited to interview.

-5. Theorise interview the shortlisted candidates using a thorough process detailing candidates employment history, education and qualifications relevant to the role.
-Theorise will ensure we have valid documentation is up-to-date for their eligibility to work in the UK and to work with students through PVG checks.
+5. Theorise interview the shortlisted candidates using a thorough process detailing the candidate’s employment history, education, and qualifications relevant to the role.
+Theorise will ensure we have valid documentation and the necessary PVG checks that are up-to-date for their eligibility to work in the UK and to work with students.

 If you wish to know more about using our services as a student or as a college and university please click the below.

-The below Theorise Education Services PDF gives a summarised insight to the above which can be useful to pass on to any college, university or student whom may be interested in our services.
+The below Theorise Education Services PDFs give a summarised insight on the above which can be useful to pass on to any college, university, or student who may be interested in our services.

-Our Guidance and Job Descriptions are a detailed view in the roles we provide and our expectations of those whom are engaged in work through Theorise.
+Our Guidance and Job Descriptions offer a detailed view of the roles we provide and our expectations of those who are engaged in work through Theorise.